Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Global Gauge Symmetries as the Physical Gauge Group

-Thus, the group of physical symmetries equals all those elements of $\mathcal{G}^I$ that are not \textit{redundant}.
-But how can we characterize which gauge transformations are redundant and which ones are not?
-To this end, one can make use of the Hamiltonian theory of constraints, or the \textit{constrained Hamiltonian formalism}.
-This is a formalism that allows one to identify \textit{redundant} gauge transformations by investigating which transformations are generated by the constraints of the theory.
-This generation occurs by means of taking Poisson brackets (see Section \ref{electrogauss}).
-The identification of redundancy (in the sense of a breakdown of determinism) with generation by constraints is based on a profound and well-developed formalism centered around Noether's \textit{second} theorem.\endnote{The go-to physics text on the identifcation of gauge redundancy with constraints is \autocite{henneauxQuantizationGaugeSystems1992}.
-A much more mathematically, though not so well-known, book on this topic is \autocite{binz}, which we use frequently.} This, then, we take to be the fundamental notion of `gauge': localizable symmetry transformations that lead, through Noether's second theorem, to Hamiltonian constraints on the fields.
+This, then, we take to be the fundamental notion of `gauge': time-localizable symmetry transformations that lead, through Noether's second theorem, to Hamiltonian constraints on the fields.
 For Yang-Mills theory the relevant constraint is the so-called \textit{Gauss law constraint}, which is just the usual Gauss law $\nabla\cdot \textbf{E}=0$ in the special case of electromagnetism.
 We will explain precisely how constraints arise and generate gauge transformations in Section \ref{electrogauss}.
-The remainder of this Section is dedicated to the introduction of various subgroups of the formal gauge group $\mathcal{G}$ which will appear frequently throughout the article. \\ \\ {\it Gauge transformations that are generated by the Gauss constraint.} To identify the gauge transformations that are generated by the Gauss law constraint, \autocite{tehGalileoGaugeUnderstanding2016} quotes a result in \autocite{balachandranGaugeSymmetriesTopology1994} that states that the simplest asymptotic condition that secures that a gauge transformation $g\in\mathcal{G}$ can be generated by the Gauss constraint is that it approaches unity at infinity at the appropriate rate:
+The remainder of this Section is dedicated to the introduction of various subgroups of the formal gauge group $\mathcal{G}$ which will appear frequently throughout the article. \\ \\ {\it Gauge transformations that are generated by the Gauss constraint.} To identify the gauge transformations that are generated by the Gauss law constraint, \autocite{tehGalileoGaugeUnderstanding2016} quotes a result in \autocite{balachandranGaugeSymmetriesTopology1994} that states that the asymptotic condition that secures that a gauge transformation $g\in\mathcal{G}$ can be generated by the Gauss constraint is that it approaches unity at infinity at the appropriate rate: